Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Vectors/README.md

 <br>Display the size of vNumbers2 using the size() function.
 <br>Use the clear() function on vNumbers2 to remove all elements from the vector.
 <br>Print the elements of vNumbers2 again and display its size after the clear() operation.

+## vector functions:

+write a porgram to do the following:
+<br>1.
+Declare a vector vNumbers of integers and initialize it with the following elements: 11, 2, 3, 10, 33, 10, 8.
+<br>2.
+Display the first element of the vector.
+<br>3.
+Display the last element of the vector.
+<br>4.
+Display the number of elements in the vector.
+<br>5.
+Display the capacity of the vector.
+<br>6.
+Check if the vector is empty or not.